Putting a Value to Customer Experience

-Working with the retailer, we established a selection of pilot stores from both rural and urban locations to ensure a representative cross-section of their overall store network.
+After meeting with the retailer, we established a selection of pilot stores from both rural and urban locations (to ensure a representative cross-section of their overall store network) and set out to run a simple A/B test approach.

-Having identified the test stores, we implemented 3-service related custom questions we knew to be associated with a strong spend uplift.
-These were selected to provide clear and measurable goals for Service Champions e.g. “Were you offered assistance today?”
+Having identified our test stores, we implemented 3-service related custom questions we knew to be associated with a strong spend uplift.
+These were selected to provide clear and measurable goals for the Service Champions and offer a clear way of seeing how impactful they’d be.

-With custom questions in place, we then established a baseline for performance by measuring TruRating scores and ATV across both the test group and control group of stores before and after Service Champion recruitment.
-Service Champions were scheduled during the busiest shifts of the week – Thursday afternoon to Sunday mornings – to ensure that their impact on service would be truly tested.
+With custom questions in place, we established a baseline for performance by measuring TruRating scores and ATV across test control stores before and after Service Champion recruitment.
+The Service Champions were scheduled during the busiest shifts of the week – Thursday afternoon to Sunday mornings – to ensure that their impact on service would be truly tested.

-In our post-trial analysis, we found that 75% of stores in the test group where Service Champions had been in place saw an increase in Average Transaction Values compared to previous periods without them.
+In our post-trial analysis, we found that 75% of stores in the test group where Service Champions had been in place saw an increase in Average Transaction Values compared to previous periods.

 As well as validating the impact of Service Champions on CX and average transaction value by the time of day, TruRating was able to identify differences in response by store type e.g. small-town stand-alone outlet vs urban shopping centre environment, providing a rich area for further segmentation analysis in the future.